joes0451/ADev/ReadMe.txt

 BlueStacks Emulator:
-		If you have the BlueStacks Emulator on your machine, and you want to use a different Emulator or device, you have to stop the Services that BlueStacks automatically runs, or they will interfere with uninstalls, installs and debuging.
+		If you have the BlueStacks Emulator on your machine, and you want to use a different Emulator or device, you have to stop the Services that BlueStacks automatically runs, or they will interfere with uninstalls, installs and debugging.

 Release notes:

-ADev-2.9.6:
-    Improvements to project level and app/build.gradle for Android Gradle builds.
-    Now supports latest versions of Android Gradle Plugin using the OpenJdk.
-    Some Kotlin build.gradle improvements.

 ADev-2.9.8:
     Many improvements to the Flutter debugger.

 ADev-3.0.0:
     Many improvements to the Flutter and JDWP debuggers.
     Other improvements.

+ADev-3.0.2:
+    Major improvements to the JDWP debugger, it's now source file based instead of being Class/Method based.

 I use it for all of my own development, and try to fix what issues I see,